mwguerra/interactive-upgrader/README.md

---ignore=          Skip specific packages (comma-separated type:package pairs) --ignore-major     Don't show any major bumps in the table --ignore-dev       Don't show the "Dev" column or dev‐upgrades; drop packages with no actionable updates
+--ignore=          Skip specific packages (comma-separated type:package pairs) --ignore-major     Don't show any major bumps in the table --ignore-dev       Don't show the "Dev" column or dev‐upgrades; drop packages with no actionable updates --show             Only show the table without asking for any input and exit
 ```

 ### Examples